NeuroFan/Compressive_Sensing_C_and_MATLAB/README.md

  ![alt text]( https://github.com/NeuroFan/Compressive_Sensing/blob/master/performance_comparison.png)

       This is due to the low sparsity degree and short signal length.
 The OMP algorithm gives better performance for less sparse signals [27], and here the experiments were done with signals with less than 10% occupancy.
-The IHT algorithm’s performance is relatively independent from the sparsity degree, and the performance of AMP is less sensitive to sparsity degree than the OMP [27], [28].
+      The IHT algorithm’s performance is relatively independent from the sparsity degree, and the performance of AMP is less sensitive to sparsity degree than the  OMP,.
 These issues are rather strong practical arguments for flexible designs.

 # Citation